 A mono infection typically causes your body to produce more white blood cells as it tries to defend itself.
-A high white blood cell count cannot confirm an infection with EBV, but the result suggests that it is a strong possibility.
+A high white blood cell count cannot confirm an infection with EBV, but the result suggests that it’s a strong possibility.